Countertop Cutout in Warsaw — For Sink and Hob

 Can the cutout be made in an already installed countertop?

-Yes, that’s exactly how it’s done.
-The worktop must be secured to the frame — otherwise it may crack during cutting.
+Yes, that’s exactly how this job is done.
+The worktop must be fixed to the frame — otherwise it can crack while being cut.

 What tool is used?